nbaldwinthreekit/vector-experiments/README.txt

 - Get sqliteViewer extension so you can view the database directly in VScode.
 - To populate with new data without changing the db schema:
 1. run: npx prisma db push --force-reset
-2. Check out raw_data folder.
-Has correctly formatted raw data to copy-pasta to postman.
+2. Send data from raw_data folder to correct route.
+Straight copy paste.